alemart/speedy-vision/README.md

 `SpeedyMatrixExpr.toString(): string`

 Convert to string.
 This is a synchronous method.
 Although the shape of the matrix will be available, its data will not.
-If you need the actual entries of the matrix, consider using asynchronous methods [SpeedyMatrixExpr.print()](#speedymatrixexprprint) or [SpeedyMatrixExpe.read()](#speedymatrixexprread) instead.
+If you need the actual entries of the matrix, use asynchronous methods [SpeedyMatrixExpr.print()](#speedymatrixexprprint) or [SpeedyMatrixExpr.read()](#speedymatrixexprread) instead.

 ###### Returns